caduandrade/multi_split_view/README.md

 Used if `globalMinimalWeight` has not been set.
 The size will be converted into weight and will respect the limit defined by the `MultiSplitView.defaultMinimalWeight` constant, allowing all children to be visible.
+The value `zero` is ignored and indicates that no size has been set.

 ```dart
     MultiSplitView(axis: Axis.vertical, children: [